evnix/gradx/README.md

 A gradient selector and modifier tool

-gradx can work with pure javascript as well as can take advantage of jQuery if it is present .
-It automatically detects jQuery and uses it otherwise relies on pure javascript
+gradx requires jQuery .

+if jQuery UI is not present you need to include the file draggable.js otherwise gradX will automatically use the jQuery UI's draggable method

 How to use:

-gradX("#gradX");

-Where gradX is element of a div
+You need to have a div where gradX will be loaded

+for eg.

+<div id='load_here'></div>

+Then initiate gradx this way
+gradX("#load_here");

+Note: gradx only supports id here.

-Look at demo.html for more details
+Look at demo.html for a complete example

 Includes:
-Flexi color picker
 dom-drag.js